Prayagraj: Demographics

-Natives of Uttar Pradesh form the majority of Allahabad's population.
-With regards to Houseless Census in Allahabad, total 5,672 families live on footpaths or without any roof cover, this is approximately 0.38% of the total population of Allahabad district.
-The sex ratio of Allahabad is 901 females per 1000 males and child sex ratio of is 893 girls per 1000 boys, lower than the national average.
+Natives of Uttar Pradesh form the majority of Prayagraj's population.
+With regards to Houseless Census in Prayagraj, total 5,672 families live on footpaths or without any roof cover, this is approximately 0.38 per cent of the total population of Prayagraj district.
+The sex ratio of Prayagraj is 901 females per 1000 males and child sex ratio is 893 girls per 1000 boys, lower than the national average.

+Prayagraj's literacy rate at 86.50 per cent is the highest in the region.
+Male literacy is 90.21 per cent and female literacy 82.17 per cent.
+For 2001 census same figure stood at 75.81 and 46.38.
+As per census 2011, total 1,080,808 people are literate in Prayagraj of which males and females are 612,257 and 468,551 respectively.
+Among 35 major Indian cities, Prayagraj reported the highest rate of violations of special and local laws to the National Crime Records Bureau.

-Hindi, the official state language, is the dominant language in Allahabad.
+Hindi, the official state language, is the dominant language in Prayagraj.
 Urdu and other languages are spoken by a sizeable minority.
-Hindus form the majority of Allahabad's population; Muslims compose a large minority.
-According to provisional results of the 2011 national census, Hinduism is majority religion in Allahabad city with 76.03% followers.
-Islam is the second most practised religion in the city with approximately 21.94% following it.
-Christianity is followed by 0.68%, Jainism by 0.10%, Sikhism by 0.28% and Buddhism by 0.28%.
-Around 0.02% stated 'Other Religion', approximately 0.90% stated 'No Particular Religion'.
+Hindus form the majority of Prayagraj's population; Muslims compose a large minority.
+According to provisional results of the 2011 national census, Hinduism is majority religion in Prayagraj city with 76.03 per cent followers.
+Islam is the second most practised religion in the city with approximately 21.94 per cent following it.
+Christianity is followed by 0.68 per cent, Jainism by 0.10 per cent, Sikhism by 0.28 per cent and Buddhism by 0.28 per cent.
+Around 0.02 per cent stated 'Other Religion', approximately 0.90 per cent stated 'No Particular Religion'.

-Allahabad's literacy rate at 86.50% is the highest in the region.
-Male literacy is 90.21% and female literacy 82.17%.
-For 2001 census same figure stood at 75.81 and 46.38.
-As per census 2011, total 1,080,808 people are literate in Allahabad of which males and females are 612,257 and 468,551 respectively.
-Among 35 major Indian cities, Allahabad reported the highest rate of violations of special and local laws to the National Crime Records Bureau.
+At the time of the 2011 Census of India, 90.51% of the population in Prayagraj spoke Hindi and 7.69% Urdu as their first language.

 Administration and politics

 General administration

-Allahabad division, comprising four districts, is headed by the divisional commissioner of Allahabad, who is an Indian Administrative Service (IAS) officer of high seniority, the commissioner is the head of local government institutions (including municipal corporations) in the division, is in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
-The district magistrate and collector of Allahabad reports to the divisional commissioner.
+Prayagraj division, comprising four districts, is headed by the divisional commissioner of Prayagraj, who is an Indian Administrative Service (IAS) officer of high seniority, the commissioner is the head of local government institutions (including municipal corporations) in the division, is in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
+The district magistrate and collector of Prayagraj reports to the divisional commissioner.
 The current commissioner is Ashish Kumar Goel.

-Allahabad district administration is headed by the district magistrate and collector (DM) of Allahabad, who is an IAS officer.
+Prayagraj district administration is headed by the district magistrate and collector (DM) of Prayagraj, who is an IAS officer.
 The DM is in charge of property records and revenue collection for the central government and oversees the elections held in the district.
 The DM is also responsible for maintaining law and order in the district.
 The DM is assisted by a chief development officer; five additional district magistrates for finance/revenue, city, rural administration, land acquisition and civil supply; one chief revenue officer; one city magistrate; and three additional city magistrates.
 The district has eight tehsils viz.
 Sadar, Soraon, Phulpur, Handia, Karchhana, Bara, Meja and Kuraon, each headed by a sub-divisional magistrate.